September 22, 2025

 Advantages: No separate valve, high reliability.

-Classic design where the valve connects the exhaust and intake manifolds via a separate channel.
-The most common type in trucks.
+This is a standard design that connects the exhaust and intake manifolds with a separate channel.
+This design is most prevalent among trucks.

 Advantages: Easy maintenance and replacement.